portraying-as-pavan/portraying-as-pavan/README.md

 - 👋 Hi, I’m Pavan Guguloth
-       Iam a Software Developer at MoneyTap.
+       Iam a Software Developer.
 I did my bachelor's in Electrical Engineering from IIT Bhubaneswar
 - 👀 I’m interested in Developing products that make a difference and photography
 - 🌱 I’m currently learning Spring Boot and the Java Backend
 - 💞️ I’m looking to collaborate on software solutions